HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 When looking by bytes, rather than by requests, the amount of JavaScript is even more worrying.
-Again I've shown mobile here, but there are no major differences for desktop.
+Again, I've shown mobile here, but there are no major differences for desktop.

 To quote [Addy Osmani](https://twitter.com/addyosmani) (twice!) in the same sentence from his ["Cost of JavaScript"](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) post, "byte-for-byte, JavaScript is still the most expensive resource we send", and "a 200 KB script and a 200 KB image have very different costs".
-Some categories like analytics, constent-provider, tag-manager are pretty much all JavaScript, while others like ad, customer-success, are not far behind.
+Some categories like analytics, consent-provider, tag-manager are pretty much all JavaScript, while others like ad, customer-success, are not far behind.
 We'll return to the performance impact of using third-party resources later - often caused by costly use of JavaScript.

-Third-Party Domains
+## Third-Party Domains

-So who are we loading all these third-party requests from?
+Who are we loading all these third-party requests from?
 Most of these names won't be surprising, but the prevalence of one name just reiterates the dominance that company has across a number of different categories:

 {{ figure_markup(
   image="third-parties-top-15-by-usage.png",